-Choreographic Principles /Ensemble I DANH222
+DANH222 Choreographic Principles /Ensemble I 3 credits

 Prerequisite: Permission of instructor.
-Choreographic Principles/Ensemble is designed for students to discover sources of movement and develop the tools for structuring movement in time and space.
+Choreographic Principles/ Ensemble is designed for students to discover sources of movement and develop the tools for structuring movement in time and space.
 It includes assigned composition problems and structured movement improvisation.
 Students may find their own personal statement in movement and develop a solo dance, and/or they may focus on making a group work.
-Students develop creative decisionmaking in working with a group.
+Students develop creative decision-making in working with a group.
 Elements of performance-costume, decor, lighting, staging-will also be explored and executed in formal concert.
 The Ensemble is the performing arm of the College.
 Studio course.
 Additional rehearsals required.

-DANH225 Repertory/Ensemble II
+DANH225 Repertory/Ensemble II 3 credits